 - Winter is yes and no to visit Taj Mahal.
 Though the temperatures are perfect, there can be fog cover.
 Check the forecast(And the forecast is not always accurate).
-March can be ideal time.
-Also look out for the construction/cleaning times.
+March can be an ideal time.
+Also, look out for the construction/cleaning times.
 There will be crew all over the monument and you don’t want to visit then.
 Official website details here.

 - Check for passport validity while booking flights and bring the passport to Taj Mahal as identification for foreigners and Non-Resident Indians.

-- You will be provided a tour guide if you book tour with agency.
+- You will be provided a tour guide if you book a tour with an agency.
 Most of the guides on location are unauthorized who might not be of much help and are better to avoid.
 You will not need a guide if you read things ahead.

 - Feel free to say ‘NO’ to strangers for pictures.

 - Tips are not mandatory in the area.
-However, few bucks will always give you an extra comfort.
+However, few bucks will always give you extra comfort.

 - Ticket prices are different for Foreign nationals and Indians, like most of India.

-- Pack light to Taj Mahal as there will be lot of walking.
+- Pack light to Taj Mahal as there will be a lot of walking.
 Selfie sticks and bags are not allowed.
 Shoe covers are provided at the entrance.

 Will I do it again?

 Oh yes!
-I would love to visit Taj Mahal on Full Moon nights, one of the unique ways to experience the most gorgeous wonder of the world.
+I would love to visit the Taj Mahal on Full Moon nights, one of the unique ways to experience the most gorgeous wonder of the world.